| Introduction

 branches.

-Ridge Divergence – the spreading apart of two lines which have been
+• Ridge Divergence – the spreading apart of two lines

 running parallel or nearly parallel.

-Dot or Island – a ridge that is so short it appears as a dot.
+• Dot or Island – a ridge that is so short it appears

 enclosed area of ridge-less skin.